 View or edit your account.
-Tap your Apple ID, then tap View Apple ID and log in.
-To change your password, tap the Apple ID field, then tap the Password field.
+Tap your Apple ID, then tap View Apple ID.
+To change your password, tap the Apple ID field, then tap Password.

-Sign in with a different Apple ID.
+Sign in using a different Apple ID.
 Tap your account name, then tap Sign Out.
 You can then enter a different Apple ID.

 Subscribe to or turn on iTunes Match.
 You can subscribe to iTunes Match, a service that stores your music and more in iCloud.
-See iCloud and iTunes Match on page 67.
-If you're a subscriber, tap iTunes Match to access your music on iPad from anywhere.
-Tap "Learn more" for more information about iTunes Match.
+See iTunes Match on page 65.
+If you're a subscriber, turn on iTunes Match so you can access your music on iPod touch anywhere.